-Objective 5.5 Facilitate and invest in comprehensive and coordinated approaches to proactively address violence and improve safety in highly impacted communities.
+Objective 5.4 Facilitate and invest in comprehensive and coordinated approaches to proactively address violence and improve safety in highly impacted communities.

-- 5.5.1 Support community-based partners with planning, resources and response capabilities to address root causes of violence and reduce reliance on the legal system.
-[Communities] - 5.5.2 Invest in a public health approach to reduce gun violence, and coordinate and integrate efforts across the county.
-[Communities] - 5.5.3 Expand investment in community-based organizations focused on re-entry support and survivor services.
-[Communities] - 5.5.4 Better meet the needs of residents involved in the legal system by coordinating efforts across governmental entities, impacted communities, and people with lived experience.
+- 5.4.1 Support community-based partners with planning, resources and response capabilities to address root causes of violence and reduce reliance on the legal system.
+[Communities] - 5.4.2 Invest in a public health approach to reduce gun violence, improving coordination between the County, local partners and municipalities.
+[Communities] - 5.4.3 Expand investment in community-based organizations focused on re-entry support and survivor services.
+[Communities] - 5.4.4 Better meet the needs of residents involved in the legal system by coordinating efforts across governmental entities, impacted communities, and people with lived experience.
 [Residents / Communities]